pauljohnston2025/breadcrumb-garmin-light-weight/settings.md

 All settings are editable from 4 places.

+Please note: All settings are entered in metric (meters or seconds) because there is no way for me to support both without bloating the app considerably.
+The watch will render the distance and elevation scales based on the units set on the watches system settings.

 - The [connect iq store](#garmin-settings-connect-iq-store) where you installed the app
 - [On Device](#on-device)
 - [Companion App](https://github.com/pauljohnston2025/breadcrumb-mobile/blob/master/manual.md#device-settings-page)